cis-ds/course-site/content/notes/row-oriented-workflows.markdown

 `dplyr::mutate()` is the `tidyverse` way to work on a variable.
 If I'm working in a script-y style and the `tidyverse` packages are already available, I generally prefer this method of adding or modifying a variable.

 * Only a length one input can be recycled.
-* `df` is the first place to look for things.
+* `people` is the first place to look for things.
 It turns out that making a new variable out of existing variables is very, very common, so it's nice when this is easy.
 * This is pipe-friendly, so I can easily combine with a few other logical